What to Visit in Treviso

 • In the latter case, a minimum of 1.5 € will be included in the bill for the appliance – Italians do not rely on the generosity of tourists.

 The main problem is that the local catering closes for a kind of siesta at 13-15 hours.
 And during this period, food can only be purchased at McDonald’s.
-Cafes open again at 17-18 hours – the townspeople slowly begin to catch up for dinner.
+Taverns open again at 17-18 hours – at this time the townspeople slowly begin to catch up for dinner.

 Gelateria do not close for lunch.
 But gelato, albeit very tasty, will you not be full?